-- Newman, Daniel (Forthcoming).
+- Newman, Daniel (2018).
 Arabic Travel Writing.
 In The Cambridge History of Travel Writing.
-Das, Nandini & Youngs, Tim Cambridge University Press.
+Nandini, Das & Youngs, Tim Cambridge: Cambridge University Press.

-- Newman, Daniel (Accepted).
+- Newman, Daniel (2018).
 Wandering Nights: Shahrazād’s Mutations.
 In The Life of Texts: Evidence in Textual Production, Transmission and Reception.
-Caruso, Carlo Bloombsbury.
+Caruso, Carlo London: Bloomsbury.

 - Newman, Daniel (2017).
 'Hell for horses, paradise for women': power and identity in 19th-century North African Travel Literature.
 In Travel, Agency, and the Circulation of Knowledge.
 Mackenthun, Gesa, Nicolas, Andrea & Wodianka, Stephanie Waxmann.
 183-200.